throughput-ec/UnacquiredSitesDashboard/README.md

 ### Workflow Overview

 This project uses the ML Record Mining output files:
-* `spredictions_train.tsv` predictions over sentences to assess whether they have coordinates or not.
+* `predictions_train.tsv` predictions over sentences to assess whether they have coordinates or not.

 These files are used as input in a Dashboard where people can correct the output by hand labeling.